 Eventually – in a city that seemed beyond cluttered with too many small, carbon-copy apartments stacked on top of one another – lofts became legit real estate as developers began to find the concept of loft living an attractive possibility.

 Lofts in Toronto

 In Canada, lofts originated in the Bloor West neighbourhood in Toronto during the early 1980s.
 From there, they took off across the city, revitalizing many older buildings.

 In the mid-1990s, older buildings that could be transformed into hard lofts (genuine lofts converted from older historic buildings) were becoming scarce – after all, there are only so many old warehouses and factories that can be retrofitted into residential spaces in the city.
 So developers answered the high demand for loft living with soft lofts, which are new condominiums that are specifically designed to replicate the spacious feel and aesthetic of a traditional loft.

 Hard lofts may be unconventionally shaped and historic, while soft lofts are spacious yet modern with plenty of amenities.
 Choosing between these two types of lofts or a regular condo is a matter of personal taste, but there is plenty to choose from.
-Even if you only have the vaguest idea of what you’d like, feel free to contact me if you’d like my view on which lofts would be the best suited to your taste, lifestyle and budget.
+Even if you only have the vaguest idea of what you’d like, feel free to Contact us if you’d like our view on which lofts would be the best suited to your taste, lifestyle and budget.